-If you want to explore more on intuitive eating, the best way is to join my free online course, “Dip your Toes into Intuitive Eating.”
+If you want to explore more on intuitive eating, the best way is to join my online course, “Dipping your Toes into Intuitive Eating.”

 - Why diets don’t work (Hint: it’s not YOUR fault, but the fault of diets and diet culture).

 - How using mindfulness can help you become more aware of your body’s innate sensations of hunger and fullness.

 - How satisfaction is the missing key to discovering authentic nutrition.